{{ summaryTitle }}

 Web app manifest

-A JSON document that gives browsers app identity, launch, icon, color, and display metadata.
+A JSON document that provides app identity, launch, icon, color, and display metadata to browsers.

 PWA

-A Progressive Web App, meaning a web application intended to provide app-like install and launch behavior.
+A Progressive Web App, meaning a web application intended to support app-like installation and launch behavior.

 Start URL